Registrations start for vaccinations

 ARHS said it’s currently collecting names and contact information for those 75 and older to “document actual demand” for the vaccine among that age group so clinics can be scheduled next week.
 Right now, those clinics are scheduled to be held Jan.
 19-22, the agency said.

-ARHS also plans to use the registration site going forward to schedule future clinics.
+ARHS plans to use the registration site going forward to schedule future clinics.
+ARHS expects to receive a total of 2,800 doses of the vaccine, and distribution will be divided among its eight counties.

 “We have set the allocation for each county and the first individuals signed up and registered through this link will be contacted to receive vaccine,” ARHS said.
 “You can only register for one county; if you register for more than one county, your name will be removed.”